exanauts/ExaPF.jl/docs/src/tutorials/batch_evaluation.md

 ```
 By default, a [`NetworkStack`](@ref) stores one set of loads $$p_0$$.

-Suppose now we want to evaluate the model associated to the polar
+Suppose now we want to evaluate the model associated with the polar
 formulation for $$N$$ different set of parameters (=scenarios) $$p_1, \cdots, p_N$$.
 ExaPF allows to streamline the polar formulation with a [`BlockPolarForm`](@ref)
 structure: